sjoerdvankreel/firefly-synth-2/static/Manual.md

 (unless in no-pitch-tracking mode, see below).<br/>
 For global FX only, the key smoothing control allows to smooth out changes in the last received MIDI key.

+The graph plot for waveshapers is a shaper plot.<br/>
+The graph plot for filters is a frequency response.<br/>
+The graph plot for everything combined is an impulse response (or actually, what everything combined does to a sawtooth.
+Is that a saw response?)

 #### Filter modes
 Both SV filters and comb filters can be used in frequency mode, pitch mode or pitch-tracking mode.
 * For frequency mode (regular) you can specify the filter cutoff in Hz.<br/>